Problem of the Week

 This syllabus includes information common to all sections.
 Your own instructor will give you additional details.

-``Calculus Single Variable'' by James Stewart, Eighth Edition (with WebAssign Access Code), Cengage Learning, 20 Channel Center Street, Boston, MA 02210, USA, ISBN: 978-1-305-26663-6.
-The version available in the University book store covers the material in Calculus II as well.
+``Calculus Single Variable'' by James Stewart, Ninth Edition (with WebAssign Access Code), Cengage Learning, 20 Channel Center Street, Boston, MA 02210.
+The version available in the University Bookstore covers the material in Calculus II as well.

 Logging into WebAssign for the first time you will need to self-enroll yourself with a “Class Key”.
 The “Class Key” will be provided to you by your instructor.
 You will also eventually need an access code.
-If you buy the book through the University book store then it comes with an access code.
-If you do not have an access code, then will need to purchase one on the WebAssign website.
-You will have temporary free access to WebAssign for 2 weeks into the semester without an access code.
-If you are repeating Calc 1 and bought a WebAssign Access Code for the course already, you don't have to buy it again.
-(Exception: if you only purchased one-semester access, you'll need to buy it again.)
-All information regarding how to log in can be found here WebAssign Student Quick Start Guide
+If you buy the book through the Binghamton University Bookstore then it comes with an access code.
+This is a Multi-term Access Code and can be used for multiple semesters including Calculus II & Calculus III.
+This is the most affordable package with textbook that you'll find.
+If you do not buy the textbook package through the Bookstore, then you'll need to purchase ($155.99) “Cengage Unlimited” (1 semester, 4 months).
+This also comes with an access code that will last you for multiple semesters including Calculus II & Calculus III and includes the ebook.
+It can also be purchased through our bookstore.
+You will have temporary free access to WebAssign for two weeks into the semester without an access code.
+If you already purchased the textbook/WebAssign package or Cengage Unlimited (1 semester) from our bookstore a previous semester, then you do not have to buy it again.
+WebAssign comes with the ebook for the textbook.
+All information regarding how to login with Class Key and purchase an access code can be found here WebAssign Student Quick Start Guide

 MATH 223 covers the precalculus needed for calculus and some introductory differential calculus, covering Appendices A-D and Chapters 1-2 of the text.
 There will also be some precalculus topics covered in class which are not covered in the text.
 The precise sections to be covered are listed in the weekly schedule.
 The objective of the course is to acquire mastery of the material covered in the course in the following senses: